Daikon Nimono with Atsuage (Simmered Daikon)

 To complement this daikon nimono dish, I recommend serving it with umeboshi onigiri, vegetable tempura, mushroom miso soup, and sunomono salad!

-This is a super simple simmered daikon, so if you feel like adding more ingredients, feel free to do it!
+This is a simple simmered daikon recipe, but feel free to add more ingredients if you’d like!
 Here are some ideas:

 • Boiled Eggs